 If you want to get fancy, this one vibrates.
 It's like a vibrating massage with deep tissue release combo.

 CrossFit puts a lot of strain on the muscles and joints.
 And all Crossfitters stretch and mobilize on a regular basis.

 At least that's what they should be doing.

-For the CrossFit lover in your life who finds it hard to do the lizard stretch or full couch stretch, a subscription to MobilityWOD might do the trick.
-MobilityWOD is an online resource for optimizing performance & improve mobility.
+For the CrossFit lover in your life who finds it hard to do the lizard stretch or full couch stretch, a subscription to The Ready State might do the trick.
+The Ready State is an online resource for optimizing performance & improve mobility.
 Kelly Starrett, a very supple leopard, and the creator of the online mobility course, is a CrossFit coach and ex-professional athlete.
 He knows his stuff.
 And he helps thousands of people get motivated.
 A few weeks on this program will help you get those deep squats anytime you want.

-A great alternative to Mobility WOD, albeit a slightly different angle, is the much-loved ROMWOD (Range Of Motion Workout Of the Day).
+A great alternative to The Ready State, albeit a slightly different angle, is the popular ROMWOD (Range Of Motion Workout Of the Day).
 Check out our ROMWOD review for more info on the daily video site that showcases range of motion, stretching, and yoga-style workouts.
-It's like having your own yoga/mobility/stretching trainer whenever you want.
+It's like having your own mobility trainer whenever you want.
 There's also a mobile app.
 Get stretched!